NLnetLabs/domain/README.md

     * [X] Basic types.

-    * [ ] Implementations for all IANA-registered record type.
+    * [ ] Implementations for all IANA-registered record types.

     * [X] Wire-format parsing and constructing.